Azure/azure-sdk-for-java/sdk/schemaregistry/azure-data-schemaregistry-jsonschema/README.md

 ## Key concepts

-This library provides a serializer, `SchemaRegistryApacheJsonSchemaSerializer`.
+This library provides a serializer, `SchemaRegistryJsonSchemaSerializer`.
 The `SchemaRegistryJsonSchemaSerializer` utilizes a `SchemaRegistryAsyncClient` to construct messages using a wire format containing schema information such as a schema ID.
 This library allows users to serialize, deserialize, register, and validate JSON objects by plugging in a JSON schema implementation.